 - Urban setting.
 In 2014, approximately 76 percent of pedestrian accidents occurred in urban areas, many of them near lower-income housing.

 - Alcohol or drugs.
 Motorists under the influence of drugs or alcohol have slower reaction times and are less able to spot a pedestrian in the roadway.
-Alcohol and drug use by pedestrians also plays a role in these crashes; of the 36 pedestrians killed in 2015, 27 were under the influence of alcohol or drugs.
+Alcohol and drug use by pedestrians also play a role in these crashes; of the 36 pedestrians killed in 2015, 27 were under the influence of alcohol or drugs.

 - Time of day.
-The majority of Delaware pedestrian accidents occur at night, when it is more difficult for motorists to see pedestrians walking alongside—or crossing—roadways.
+The majority of Delaware pedestrian accidents occur at night when it is more difficult for motorists to see pedestrians walking alongside—or crossing—roadways.